paurea/dump/README.md

-#dump navigation commands
+# Dump navigation commands

-Commands to navigate a Plan 9 style dump
+Commands to navigate a Plan 9 style dump.

 Consists of two programs hist and yest and a package which supports both.
 The two commands hist and yest mirror the commands yesterday(1) (http://man.cat-v.org/plan_9/1/yesterday)